fun4seb/GitNotes/2021 ~ Winter/HIST223/HIST223 - Week 3.md

         - Evidence from this period is found at the larger settlements at **Knossos, Myrtos, and Photostat** and **burials**
         - Burial rituals become more complex, featuring multi-room tombs, cave tombs, kinship group burial pits; indicates a growing respect for the dead/afterlife, and social differentiation (some tombs are more lavish than others)

 # Lecture Notes: Early Helladic [c.
-3200-1900 BCE]
+3200-1900 BC]
 - Knowledge of the early Helladic periods is based off of one site, **Lerna**
     - EHI: continuity with earlier Neolithic, mud-brick and stone architecture begins to be prevalent
     - EHII: new population moves into Lerna (and other places); new kinds of ceramics such as sauce-boats (similarities to Cycladic and Minoan material culture, evidence of trade relations), more metal production (notably copper)

 # Lecture Notes: Protopalatial/Neopalatial Crete [c.
-1900-1500 BCE]
+1900-1500 BC]

 # Lecture Notes: Middle to Early Late Helladic/Cycladic [c.
-1900-1500 BCE]
+1900-1500 BC]

 # Reading Notes: Bintliff Ch.
 4